gvwilson/sensibleadventures/shapers/shapers.md

 > **Example:**
 > Gertrude is big and healthy,
+> so she has bonuses for Size and Fitness,
-> but not good with her hands and somewhat near-sighted
+> but not good with her hands,
-> (which isn't surprising, considering that she's an elephant).
+> which means a penalty for Dexterity,
+> and like most elephants is somewhat near-sighted,
+> which means a penalty for Awareness.
 > Her ratings are:
 > - Size: +3
 > - Fitness: +1